HashandSalt/carver/README.md

 **I would love it if this became a community plugin.
 If you feel you can help out, please do :)**

+You can find some example tags here - https://github.com/HashandSalt/Kirby-Carver-Tags

 ## Installation

 * Download the files and place in `plugins/carver`